 Organizations should periodically reassess their information, technology, and objectives, and update their Information Governance programs to address changing circumstances related to disposition.
-To stay current, companies should conduct regular reviews of legal, operational, and technological developments that may concern the organization's Information Governance program.
+To stay current, organizations should conduct regular reviews of legal, operational, and technological developments that may concern their Information Governance program.
 Organizations may also uncover gaps in their intended procedures through the audit process.
-To keep up with
+To keep up with evolving needs, organizations may need to update disposition policies, disposal procedures, or adopted technologies.